percona/psmdb-docs/docs/install/apt.md

-# Installing Percona Server for MongoDB on Debian and Ubuntu
+# Install Percona Server for MongoDB on Debian and Ubuntu

 This document describes how to install Percona Server for MongoDB from Percona repositories on DEB-based distributions such as Debian and Ubuntu.